 TEL:+353 (0)1 716 2608

-Senior Research Fellow.
+Associate Professor.
 A graduate of Imperial College, Tom joined the group in February 1997 after completing

 a PhD at Heriot-Watt University on the geometry and modelling of faults and fault networks and their impact on fluid flow.
 Tom has been

-Joint Director of the group since 2005, and his principal research interests include the impact of faults
+Joint Director of the group since 2005, and his principal research interests include the impact of faults and other fractures

-for the flow modelling of faulted rock volumes.
+for modelling faulted (and unfaulted) rock volumes.

 TEL:+353 (0)1 716 2605